A General Framework for Powerful Confounder Adjustment in Omics Association Studies: Real Data Analysis

 \subsection{Microbiome data}

 In the first example, we analyze a microbiome dataset in the R package \textit{GUniFrac}, which is part of a microbiome data set for studying the smoking effect on the upper respiratory tract microbiome \citep{gunifrac, charlson10}.
 The original data set contains samples from the right and left nasopharynx and oropharynx.
 Here we use the data from the left oropharynx of 32 nonsmokers and 28 smokers ($n=60$).
 The microbiome composition was profiled using 16S rRNA gene-targeted sequencing and processed using the QIIME bioinformatics pipeline \citep{qiime}, resulting in a count table recording the frequencies of 856 detected OTUs (operational taxonomic units).
 Sex is a confounding factor in this data set, with more smokers in males (odds ratio equals 2.3).
 The aim here is to identify smoking-associated OTUs while adjusting sex.

 For illustration purposes, the OTU abundances were treated as both continuous and binary outcomes.

-\begin{itemize} \item [A.] \textit{Continuous Outcome:} We first filtered out the OTUs occurring in less than 10\% of the subjects, which resulted in a total of 174 OTUs.
+The results for the binary outcomes are given in supplement.
+We first filtered out the OTUs occurring in less than 10\% of the subjects, which resulted in a total of 174 OTUs.
 The OTU abundance data were then transformed using a center log-ratio transformation, adding a pseudo-count of 0.5.
-The numbers of rejections for varying levels of FDR (ranging from 0 to 0.2) were calculated for the following methods: Benjamini-Hochberg (BH, \cite{Benjamini1995}) procedure, 2dFDR, MF-2dFDR-MS, MF-2dFDR-RV, 1dFDR-MS, 1dFDR-RV.
+The numbers of rejections for varying levels of FDR (ranging from 0 to 0.2) were calculated for the following methods: Benjamini-Hochberg (BH, \cite{Benjamini1995}) procedure, 2dFDR, MS-2dFDR+, RV-2dFDR+, MS-1dFDR, RV-1dFDR.
 The BH procedure was applied to the p-values corresponding to the tests of significance of the coefficients of IR in a linear regression model with the IR and BMI being the predictors.
-The numbers of rejections at different FDR levels are shown in Figure \ref{fig:smoking1}.
+The numbers of rejections at different FDR levels are shown in Figure \ref{fig:combined}a.
+The trend is consistent with the simulations, where we have observed that the 2dFDR+ procedure is more powerful than the corresponding 1dFDR procedure and RV-2dFDR+ makes the highest number of true rejections in most simulation setups.
+In addition, we produced a Venn diagram (Figure \ref{fig:smoking2}) of the rejected features for each method at the FDR level 0.10 to visualize the degree to which the rejected features in various methods overlap.
+We find that at level 0.1, MS-2dFDR+ successfully identifies all the seven features identified by the 2dFDR procedure and five additional features.